yesinteractive/dadjokes/readme.md

 ### With Docker ###

-Docker image is Alpine 3.9 based running on Apache.
+Docker image is Alpine 3.11 based running PHP 7.3 on Apache.
 The containter exposes both ports 80 an 443 with a self signed certificated.
 If you wish to alter the container configuration, feel free to use the Dockerfile in this repo (https://github.com/yesinteractive/dad-jokes_microservice/blob/master/Dockerfile).
 Otherwise, you can pull the latest image from DockerHub with the following command:
 ```
 docker pull yesinteractive/dadjokes
 ```